opencloud-eu/openbuild/README.md

 # About
-This repository contains a helper script to mak it easier to setup a OpenCloud build environment for OpenCloud desktop client 2.7 and newer.
+This repository contains a helper script to mak it easier to setup a OpenCloud build environment.

 # Required dependencies